frozenlib/parse-display/README.md

 ### Newtype pattern

 If the struct has only one field, format can be omitted.
-In this case, that field is used.
+In this case, that only field is used.
 ```rust
 use parse_display::{Display, FromStr};